Reviewed by: Dr. G. N. Raja Chandrakanth, General Physician, HCAH SuVitas

-When it comes to strokes, there’s a lot of confusion out there.
-Misunderstandings about stroke can prevent people from getting the care they need or make them think they’re not at risk.
-But knowledge is power, right?
-So, let’s dive into some common stroke myths and debunk them one by one, in a friendly, conversational way—just like chatting with a friend over coffee!
+When it comes to strokes, there’s a lot of confusion.
+Misunderstandings about stroke can stop people from getting help in time or make them think they’re not at risk.
+But knowledge is power.
+Let’s break down the most common stroke myths and get to the truth—in a friendly, simple way.

 Myth 1: “Strokes Aren’t Hereditary”